In this sermon, we are really going to lay emphasis on how to break generational curses and covenants.

 Relationship between curses and covenants.

-Curses usually comes as a result of breaking covenants.
+Curses usually come as a result of breaking covenants.

-Covenants is also known in the bible as a law or commandments, usually given by God.
+Covenants are also known in the bible as a law or commandments, usually given by God.

-In David’s case he broke God’s covenant which said in Leviticus 18:20, “thou shall not lie wit thy neighbours wife”.
+In David’s case, he broke God’s covenant which is said in Leviticus 18:20, “thou shall not lie with thy neighbour’s wife”.

-Solomon broke the covenant in Deuterenomy 7:3 that forbids the Israelites not to intermarry with other tribes.
+Solomon broke the covenant in Deuteronomy 7:3 that forbids the Israelites not to intermarry with other tribes.